Skip to main content

 What capsule serve and capsule deploy read

-When you run capsule serve app:app or capsule deploy app:app, Capsule resolves the app entry point and serializes the app configuration:
+When you run capsule serve app.py:app or capsule deploy app.py:app, Capsule resolves the app entry point and serializes the app configuration.
+That includes:

 • image and package installs